BASIC COURSE DETAILS

 In this option, you will study a period of major change in the English church and government, focusing on issues which led England to break with Rome and the problems surrounding the establishment of a new Anglican Church and faith.
 You will learn about the developments, regarding religious changes, in the reigns of Henry VIII, Edward VI, Mary I and Elizabeth I. You will study other key characters such as Wolsey, Cromwell, Cranmer, Catherine of Aragon, Anne Boleyn and Mary, Queen of Scots.

-Three will be a personal study based on a topic of your choice.
+You will undertake a personal study based on a topic of your choice.

 This takes the form of an essay of about 3500 words.
 You will have a year to complete this essay.